MathML/website/index.md

   to people with disabilities.
 * Usage of the MathML language to publish educational, technical and scientific content in Web sites, ebooks or Web apps.
+* Other developmental and promotional activities to further the dissemination of mathematical content in Web sites, ebooks or Web apps.

 For more details, take a look at our [Manifesto](/legal-documents/manifesto.html).